-Figure 4.
+Figure 3.
 Hardware for the Affymetrix platform.
-The fluidics station (on the left, for washing and staining) can process up to 4 GeneChips simultaneously in about 90 minutes.
-The epifluorescence scanner (middle) has a maximum resolution of 3 microns and scans each chip twice over 10 minutes.
+The fluidics station (on the left), for washing and staining, can process up to 4 GeneChips simultaneously in about 90 minutes.
+The epifluorescence scanner (middle) has a resolution of 3 microns and scans each chip twice over 10 minutes.
 Both machines are software-controlled.

-High density oligonucleotide GeneChips are produced by Affymetrix using photolithography and solid-phase combinatorial chemistry.
-These include species-specific genome-wide expression microarrays that simultaneously probe for thousands of transcripts.
-Regular eukaryotic expression profiles are generated with as little as 5 micrograms of good total RNA and requires five working days.
-RNA amplification (Eberwine aRNA method) can be performed on smaller eukaryotic samples (100 nanograms) prior to processing for analysis.
+High density oligonucleotide GeneChips are manufactured by Affymetrix using photolithography and solid-phase combinatorial chemistry.
+These include various species-specific genome-wide expression microarrays that simultaneously probe for thousands of transcripts.
+Regular eukaryotic expression profiles are generated with as little as 5 micrograms of good total RNA and takes about 4 working days.
+RNA amplification (Eberwine aRNA method) can be performed on smaller eukaryotic samples (10-100 nanograms total RNA).
+Such an amplification has been applied to a human embryonic stem cell line sample for comparison with it's GeneChip expression data from 15 micrograms of the same starting total RNA.

-We have constructed a web-based interface for submission of sample information and retrieval of data.
+We have constructed a web-based interface for submission of sample information and data retrieval.